In 30 seconds

 *Open-label study without placebo control.

-The cortisol-testosterone relationship is central to understanding why Tongkat Ali helps certain men more than others.
-Chronic stress elevates cortisol, which directly suppresses testosterone production via the HPA axis.
+Clinical studies have examined cortisol and testosterone markers in specific populations; the findings do not establish a benefit for an individual or finished product.
 In Talbott's 2013 RCT of 63 moderately stressed adults, 200mg/day of Tongkat Ali for 4 weeks was associated with a 16% reduction in cortisol and a 37% change in total testosterone from baseline.
 The same study measured mood states: tension dropped 11%, anger 12%, and confusion 15% (all p<0.05) (Talbott et al., JISSN, 2013).

 3. Male Fertility & Sperm Quality

-In an open-label study of 75 infertile men (no placebo control), 200mg/day of Tongkat Ali for up to 9 months produced significant improvements across all semen parameters: volume, concentration, motility, and morphology.
-Most remarkably, 14.7% of couples achieved spontaneous pregnancy (11 out of 75) during the treatment period (Tambi et al., Asian Journal of Andrology, 2010).
+In an open-label study of 75 infertile men (no placebo control), 200mg/day of Tongkat Ali for up to 9 months reported changes across semen parameters including volume, concentration, motility and morphology.
+During the uncontrolled study, 14.7% of couples reported spontaneous pregnancy (11 out of 75) during the treatment period (Tambi et al., Asian Journal of Andrology, 2010).
 Note: as an open-label study without a placebo arm, these results are suggestive rather than definitive.

-A separate 12-week RCT in 109 men aged 30–55 found that 300mg/day Physta improved sperm motility by 44.4% and semen volume by 18.2% (Ismail et al., Evidence-Based Complementary and Alternative Medicine, 2012).
-For men considering both fertility and general wellbeing — see our men’s fertility supplements evidence guide — these results put Tongkat Ali among the more evidence-backed herbal options — though larger, placebo-controlled trials would strengthen the case.
+A separate 12-week RCT in 109 men aged 30–55 reported between-group changes in sperm motility and semen volume at 300mg/day (Ismail et al., Evidence-Based Complementary and Alternative Medicine, 2012).
+For men considering both fertility and general wellbeing, these findings concern the studied extract and dose; larger placebo-controlled trials are needed.

 4. Sexual Function & Wellbeing

 A 6-month RCT in 45 men with androgen deficiency of ageing (mean age 47) found that 200mg/day Tongkat Ali alongside concurrent exercise training was associated with a greater change in erectile-function scores and total testosterone than exercise alone (Leitao et al., Maturitas, 2021).
-These are research findings about the 200mg dose studied and cannot be transferred to Blue Power as label claims; Blue Power's Tongkat Ali dose is 50mg.
+These are research findings about the 200mg dose studied and cannot be transferred to any finished product as label claims.

 5. Muscle Strength & Physical Performance